jaychoi12/FINE/README.md

 # FINE Samples for Learning with Noisy Labels
 This repository is the implementation of "FINE Samples for Learning with Noisy Labels" paper presented in **NeurIPS 2021**.
-This repository wqs used before official release.
+This repository was used before official release.
 Future code modifications and official developments will take place in https://github.com/Kthyeon/FINE_official (OFFICIAL RELEASE repo.).
 Please refer to official release.

 ## Reference Codes